rcc-uchicago/R-large-scale/handout.md

 ## Part 1: Warm-up with principal components analysis of the RegMap data

-In this first part, we will interactively compute and visualize the top principal components of the RegMap data set.
-During our explorations, we will develop R and SLURM scripts to automate the principal components analysis of this data set.
-We will use SLURM and command-line tools to assess resource needs (time and memory).
+In the first part, we will interactively compute and visualize the top principal components (PCs) in the RegMap data.
+During our explorations, we will develop R and SLURM scripts to automate the principal components analysis (PCA) of this data set.
+We will use SLURM and command-line tools to assess resource needs (time & memory).

+**Materials:**

++ [pca.R](code/pca.R): Script to compute and visualize the top principal components (PCs) in the RegMap data.

 **Exercise:** Based on the `htop` results, and the output from `sacct`, what is the minimum amount of memory needed to run the PCA